YarosThk/miteka/README.md

 # miteka
 Personal book tracker.
 Add books to your reading list, and follow your reading progress with relevant notes for each chapter.
+Backend implemented with Python and Flask framework, along with SQL Lite for a small database to store books and notes on the book.
+Database is composed of two tables that have a one to many relationship in order for a Book to be able to have many notes attached.

 ## Content